Chapter 3

 She tilts her head.
 “But?”

-He watches her move around the room, tossing the clothes into a hamper before retreating into the privacy of her bathroom to change into her uniform.
+He watches her glide through the room, tossing the clothes into a hamper before retreating into the privacy of her bathroom to change into her uniform.

 “So, what’s bothering you?” she asks from the other room.